bghannad/julia/doc/src/manual/code-loading.md

 version = "3.4.2"
 ```

-This manifest file describes the complete dependency graph of the `App` project.
-There are two different `Priv` packages that the application needs—one is a direct dependency, the other an indirect dependency through `Pub`.
-It also depends on `Pub` package.
-The `Pub` package and the private `Priv` package both depend on another package called `Zebra` which is not a direct dependency of `App`.
-Thus, the materialized full dependency `graph` data structure looks like this:
+This manifest file describes a complete dependency graph for the `App` project.
+Specifically:

+- There are two different `Priv` packages that the application needs—a private one which is a direct dependency, and a public one which is an indirect dependency through `Pub`.
+- * The private `Priv` depends on the `Pub` and `Zebra` packages.
+  * The public `Priv` has no depdendencies.
+- The application also depends on the `Pub` package, which in turn depends on the public `Priv ` and the same `Zebra` package that the private `Priv` package depends on.

+A materialized repreentation of this dependency `graph` looks like this:

 ```julia
 graph = Dict{UUID,Dict{Symbol,UUID}}(